Robotics for real estate services has been saved

 Real Estate Predictions 2018

-22/02 - Written by Hendrik Aholt and Volker Wörmann.
+22/02 - Written by Hendrik Aholt and Volker Wörmann, Deloitte Netherlands

-Comparing the Real Estate industry with other sectors, RE companies are not known as innovation leaders or early-adaptors in terms of technology.
-For some companies, Robotic Process Automation (RPA) might still sound like a technology of the far future and others might confuse it with an R2D2-like physical machine.
+Comparing the real estate (RE) industry with other sectors, RE companies are not known as innovation leaders or early-adaptors in terms of technology.
+For some companies, RPA might still sound like a technology of the far future and others might confuse it with an R2D2-like physical machine.
 But due to the ongoing extension and obvious business potential, RE companies are more and more starting to apply this technology in their daily business and boost the efficiency of their workforce.
-Nonetheless, looking at the sector specific processes and the administrative effort which is related to the management of properties, we find ourselves only at the beginning of this trend.
+Nonetheless, looking at the sector-specific processes and the administrative effort which is related to the management of properties, we find ourselves only at the beginning of this trend.

 What’s in it for real estate companies?

 RPA helps with the execution of such transactions.
-Furthermore it can support automatic extraction of data from various systems, structure and format those information and distribute those reports automatically resp. makes them available for download.
+Furthermore, it can support the automatic extraction of data from various systems, structure and format that information and distribute those reports automatically, respectively make them available for download.
 This can be done for entire portfolios, administrative units or single facilities and can be considered as an easy example for the application of RPA.
 Especially for the real estate sector, there are far more areas of application that are currently not utilized, though.
 The general potential is illustrated in the following graphic.

 Key drivers of RPA in the future